FREQUENTLY ASKED QUESTIONS

 When we first launched our ingredient disclosure program, we aimed to use a single naming system - the International Nomenclature of Cosmetic Ingredients (INCI) - for simplicity.
 These are terms you're used to seeing on makeup and personal products, so we thought they'd be most understandable for the most people.

 However, since the INCI nomenclature is specifically for the personal care industry, some ingredients we use are not on the INCI list.
-Also, and importantly, we have been working with others in our industry on a Consumer Specialty Products Association (CSPA) ingredient dictionary.
-It's designed to help everyone in the household products industry use consistent ingredient naming.
+In those cases, we default to the ingredient dictionary shared by the U.S. household products industry.
+We were part of the industry collaboration through the Consumer Specialty Products Association (CSPA) that determined that nomenclature.

 Why use chemicals at all...why not make products from natural ingredients?